mikkopaderes/emberfire-utils/README.md

 ## Configuration

-You can optionally specify what libraries you'd want to include in your build within your `ember-cli-build.js`.
+You can optionally specify what libraries you'd want to exclude in your build within your `ember-cli-build.js`.
 Here's how:

 ```javascript